 The Desert Botanical Garden is just 15 minutes out of Scottsdale or Downtown Phoenix and is one of the top-rated things to do while visiting central Arizona.
 In this post I’ll share why you should explore the fascinating beauty that makes up the 140 acres of garden trails, wildflowers and blooming cacti.

 Desert Botanical Garden

 Inside the Desert Botanical Garden visitors can stroll through 5 thematic trails to explore the towering cacti and alluring succulents of the Sonoran Desert.
-Each trail offers a unique perspective and the perfect frame for a beautiful Arizona photo.
+Each trail offers a unique perspective with beautiful glowing rocks and the perfect frame for a beautiful Arizona photo.